 8. Educational Content

 Website security is one of the most important parts of a well-designed site.
 According to WP White Security, “More than 70% of WordPress installations are vulnerable to hacker attacks and the total number of hacked WordPress websites in 2012 was a whopping 170,000.
-This figure is growning every year.”
+This figure is growing every year.”
 One of the best security practices for a WordPress site owner is keeping software up to date.
-To learn more about securing your WordPress website, check out WordPress Security: The Ultimate Guide.

 6. Employee Advocates

-Did you know that according to the 2014 Edelmen Trust Barometer, “It’s the every day employee who is trusted most — in some cases, twice as much as the CEO[?]”
-Source: Adobe Digital Marketing Employees can be one of your strongest advocates.
+Did you know that according to the 2014 Edelman Trust Barometer, “It’s the everyday employee who is trusted most — in some cases, twice as much as the CEO[?].
+Employees can be one of your strongest advocates.
 LinkedIn is an excellent place for employees to advocate for your company by participating in group discussions, sharing content, or even producing their own content.
 Be careful not to make them feel required to do it.
 The best advocates are naturally passionate about the company they work for.
 You can help these advocates by investing in training on LinkedIn.
 Not only does this help your company, but it can help strengthen your employees and improve employee engagement.

 5. Ask Questions